 The fourth need is for self-esteem.
 We need to feel that we are respected members of our group and that our contributions are acknowledged.

 There are two types of esteem: the esteem we receive from others and the esteem we receive from ourselves, self-esteem.

 The fifth need is self-actualization.
 At this level, we are able to realize our full and complete potential.
 We are free to become the person we were always meant to be.
 We recognize ourselves for who we really are and feel safe and comfortable in our own skin.

 On this level, we pursue self-expression in all its forms.
 We develop our talents and pursue higher spiritual goals.
 We allow our inner creativity to thrive.

 What Does Maslow’s Hierarchy Of Needs Mean?

 Maslow’s Hierarchy of Needs helps us understand our inner drives and motivations.
-What goals we pursue have a lot to do with what need we are currently trying to meet.
+What goals we pursue to have a lot to do with what needs we are currently trying to meet.

 When something is lacking, we work to try and attain what we’re missing, whether it be somewhere to sleep, social connectivity, or an experience that opens our perceptions.